Introducing the SUSE® Geeko Gazette

-Welcome to the Geeko Gazette, a newsletter for SUSE Linux Enterprise users.
+Welcome to your first edition of the Geeko Gazette, a quarterly newsletter for SUSE Linux Enterprise users.
 The Geeko Gazette will provide you with the latest information on technical solutions, product updates and training, as well as hardware and software certifications.
 Our mission is to ensure that you have the resources and know-how to get the most out of your SUSE Linux Enterprise environment, improve the efficiency of your data center and make your job easier.
 We hope you find this first edition helpful—even entertaining!
 Please don't hesitate to leave us feedback and suggest topics for upcoming editions by e-mailing us at firstname.lastname@example.org.

 SUSE Tips and Tricks